The fields of science communication and public engagement are currently enjoying unprecedented growth.

 - the need for science and other expertise to be accessible to public audiences

-- a desire for a stronger evidence base for policy decisions
+- desire for a stronger evidence base for policy decisions

 Many career opportunities are emerging at the interface between science and various stakeholder groups and ever more creative methodologies for science engagement are being explored.
-The programme covers communication of all sciences, engineering, maths and technology.
+The programme covers communication of all sciences, engineering, maths and technology and other disciplines.

 Our part-time, online learning programme provides an opportunity to gain a formal qualification in science communication without having to leave your job or move to a different location.
 There is no requirement to travel to Edinburgh, although you would be most welcome if you wish to visit.